Laptop Buying Guide Contents

 - 6-inch — A 15.6-inch display represents a happy middle-ground between size, portability and affordability.

 - 14 Inch — If you aren’t going to spend all that much time looking at the screen, have a separate monitor to use, or value portability, then a smaller machine might be preferable.
-Consequently, many student laptops come in this smaller form.

 Resolution